sauntimo/resume/README.md

 -   Reconciliation of student loan book of £60m with Government finance agencies.
 Writing queries to identify issues and scripts in student database system to automate processing of student status changes.

 -   Developing data quality reports in SAP Business Objects (SQL) to improve reporting accuracy.
-Preparation of student demographics and population data for Government requirements.
+Preparation of student demographics and population data for Government statutory reporting requirements.

 ### Accommodation Assistant, [University of York](https://york.ac.uk)
 York, UK (1 year 2 months, Jan 2011 - June 2012)